paulmillr/scaffolt/README.md

-  -h, --help               output usage information -V, --version            output the version number -p, --path [path]        path to directory to which recipe will be copied -r, --revert             should scaffolt revert changes done by previous scaffolding?
+  -h, --help               output usage information -V, --version            output the version number -p, --path [path]        override path to directory to which recipe will be copied -r, --revert             should scaffolt revert changes done by previous scaffolding?
   -g, --generators [path]  path to directory which contains generators specifications [./generators] -l, --list               list availables generators